 Myth #2: Implementation is quick and takes just weeks

-The reality is that getting visibility into a supply chain takes months, if not years, depending on complexity.
+The reality is that getting supply chain visibility takes months, if not years, depending on complexity.
 Even with advancements in AI and analytics, several factors extend the timeline:

 -